Yogurt: Safety

 Yogurt made with raw milk can be contaminated with bacteria that can cause significant illness and even result in death, including Listeria, Cryptosporidium, Campylobacter, Brucella, Escherichia coli and Salmonella.
 Yogurts can also be contaminated with aflatoxin-producing Aspergillus flavus, Aspergillus parasiticus and Aspergillus nomius.

 Contamination occurs in traditionally prepared yogurts more often than industrially processed ones, but may affect the latter as well if manufacturing and packaging practices are suboptimal.

-When mold forms on yogurt it can not be scraped away.
-The consistency of yogurt allows the mold to penetrate deeply under the surface where it spreads.
+When mold forms on yogurt, scraping it off does not eliminate it, as yogurt's consistency allows the mold to penetrate and spread deeply under the surface.

 Varieties and presentation

 Tzatziki or cacık is a meze made with yogurt, cucumber, olive oil and fresh mint or dill.

+Various techniques for fermenting milk into yogurts exist across countries and local regions.

 Dahi is a yogurt from the Indian subcontinent, known for its characteristic taste and consistency.
 The word dahi seems to be derived from the Sanskrit word dadhi ("sour milk"), one of the five elixirs, or panchamrita, often used in Hindu ritual.
 Sweetened dahi (mishti doi or meethi dahi) is common in eastern parts of India, made by fermenting sweetened milk.
 While cow's milk is currently the primary ingredient for yogurt, goat and buffalo milk were widely used in the past, and valued for the fat content (see buffalo curd).